 We’ve seen the headlines and read the stories regarding a recent study on using diet to treat.
 But what is the real story behind the research?
 You’ll find out one researcher’s opinion below.
 But first, a brief examination of the situation.

 Increasingly, even legitimate news outlets lift stories verbatim from the press release.
 They don’t bother to ask important questions of experts who are not associated with the study.
-Moreover, they don’t explaining the limitations of the study and its relative importance.
+Moreover, they don’t explain the limitations of the study and its relative importance.
 To have potentially significant import, a study must be replicated and published in a well-respected, peer-reviewed journal.

 Also more common these days: University press offices release highly biased or at least superficial press releases about such research.
 Some also farm out dissemination of these releases to Internet-based PR firms.
 They then post the story on the plethora of sites that lack editorial direction or discretion.
 Combine these factors with the public’s confusion about the relative importance of one study (rather than a preponderance of studies) and readers having no access to the full report, and it’s a problem.